rafapauwels/transaction-auth/README.md

 All functions here are pure, that is, it doesn't cause side-effects neither throw exceptions.

 ### **Adapter**
 Holds conversions between formats.
-In this case that is the input json to a clojure map and the otherway around.
+In this case that is the input json to a clojure map and the other way around.
 Also responsible for stopping any input that is not a json.

 ### **Controller**
-Orquestrate all the layers, is core between the requests and business rules.
+Orchestrate all the layers, is core between the requests and business rules.

 ### **Server**
 The entry point, responsible for starting the server, defining the endpoints and properly routing the requests.